meist84/PUBG-Afk-Credit-Bot/README.md

 I plan to keep updating the bot with new functions like:
 * Make the bot work
+* Make a way so you can leave earlier
 * Add more resolutions
 * Auto Debug+ Self fixing
 ## Pull requests